mariocesar/pengbot/README.md

 # pengbot

-A Robot that wants to be human
+A Robot with human manners